Benefits of Outsourced Bookkeeping Services

 Below is a sample case study to outline the areas of expenses which must be considered:

-- Annual Leave is normally a minimum of 2 weeks per year or 4% of the base salary.
-In our example this is $1,600.
+- Annual Vacation is normally a minimum of 2 weeks per year or 4% of the base salary.
+In our example, this is $1,600.